galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Post-processing with purge_dups](../../images/vgp_assembly/purge_dupspipeline.png "Purge_dups pipeline.
 Adapted from github.com/dfguan/purge_dups.
 Purge_dups is integrated in a multi-step pipeline consisting in three main substages.
 Red indicates the steps which require to use Minimap2.")

-The way purging is incorporated in the VGP pipeline, first the **primary assembly** is purged, resulting in a clean (purged) primary assembly and a set of contigs that were *removed* from those contigs.
-These will often contain haplotigs representing alternate alleles.
+Purging may be used in the VGP pipeline when there are suspicions of false duplications (Figure 1).
+In such cases, we start by purging the **primary assembly**, resulting in a clean (purged) primary assembly and a set of contigs that were *removed* from those contigs.
+These removed contigs will often contain haplotigs representing alternate alleles.
 We would like to keep that in the alternate assembly, so the next step is adding (concatenating) this file to the original alternate assembly.
-This file then undergoes purging as well, to remove any junk or overlaps.
+To make sure we don't introduce redundancies in the alternate assembly that way, we then purge that alternate assembly, which will also remove any junk or overlaps.

 ![Purge_dups workflow in VGP pipeline](../../images/vgp_assembly/purge_dups.png "Purge_dups pipeline as implemented in the VGP pipeline.
 This consists of first purging the primary contigs, then adding the removed haplotigs to the alternate contigs, and then purging that to get the final alternate assembly.")